TitanAllStars/TitanAllStars.github.io/README.md

 Newbies welcome.
 We're happy the help you get the most out of the game.  <br>
 Swing by our Guild Chat and introduce yourself...
 * How long your been playing?
-* What you want out of a guild?
+* What you want out of your guild?

 Enthusism is as important as experience.
 We will help build you into a player valuable to the team.